-I am available for speaking engagements for both public and private events.
+I occasionally agree to speaking engagements for both public and private events, but not for companies I cover on Stratechery.
 Compensation will vary based on the nature of the customer and event, as well as the topic.
+I do not do any consulting at this time.

 Ideal topics are in-line with the topics covered here on Stratechery, although tailored topics can be negotiated.